-304 UNEP (2016) REPORT OF THE OPEN-ENDED WORKING GROUP OF THE PARTIES TO THE MONTREAL PROTOCOL ON SUBSTANCES THAT DEPLETE THE OZONE LAYER ON THE WORK OF ITS RESUMED THIRTY-SEVENTH MEETING, UNEP/OzL.Pro.WG.1/resumed.37/7, 12 ("Non-party trade provisions for all countries enter into force five years after the freeze date for Article 5 parties."); see also Informal discussions on Non-Party Trade Provisions (2016) Text on Non-party trade provisions, 37th OEWG of the Montreal Protocol (17 July 2016) ("Non-party trade provisions for all countries enter into force five years after the freeze date for Article 5 parties").
+304 UNEP (2016) REPORT OF THE OPEN-ENDED WORKING GROUP OF THE PARTIES TO THE MONTREAL PROTOCOL ON SUBSTANCES THAT DEPLETE THE OZONE LAYER ON THE WORK OF ITS RESUMED THIRTY-SEVENTH MEETING, UNEP/OZL.Pro.WG.1/resumed.37/7, 12 ("Non-party trade provisions for all countries enter into force five years after the freeze date for Article 5 parties."); see also Informal discussions on Non-Party Trade Provisions (2016) Text on Non-party trade provisions, 37th OEWG of the Montreal Protocol (17 July 2016) ("Non-party trade provisions for all countries enter into force five years after the freeze date for Article 5 parties").

-JUNEP (2016) REPORT OF THE OPEN-ENDED WORKING GROUP OF THE PARTIES TO THE MONTREAL PROTOCOL ON SUBSTANCES THAT DEPLETE THE OZONE LAYER ON THE WORK OF ITS RESUMED THIRTY-SEVENTH MEETING, UNEP/OZL.Pro.WG.1/resumed.37/7, 5-6 ("With regard to challenge 5, exemptions, the contact group agreed that the solution with regard to the exemption for HAT countries was as agreed at the thirty-seventh meeting of the Open-ended Working Group, as reflected in annex IV of the report of the meeting.
-It was reiterated in that context that the definition of high ambient temperature and the corresponding list of high ambient temperature countries was to be reviewed by TEAP with an eye to whether additional countries could be added to the list, noting that those countries already identified as high ambient temperature exemption list.
-Interested parties could participate in the review."); see also Informal Group on Exemptions non-related to HAT (2016) Proposed solutions on challenge 5: Exemptions, 37th OEWG of the Montreal Protocol (17 July 2016) ("To allow for exemptions, such as for essential uses and critical uses, in any HFC amendment.
+305 UNEP (2016) REPORT OF THE OPEN-ENDED WORKING GROUP OF THE PARTIES TO THE MONTREAL PROTOCOL ON SUBSTANCES THAT DEPLETE THE OZONE LAYER ON THE WORK OF ITS RESUMED THIRTY-SEVENTH MEETING, UNEP/OzL.Pro.WG.1/resumed.37/7, 5-6 ("With regard to challenge 5, exemptions, the contact group agreed that the solution with regard to the exemption for HAT countries was as agreed at the thirty-seventh meeting of the Open-ended Working Group, as reflected in annex IV of the report of the meeting.
+It was reiterated in that context that the definition of high ambient temperature and the corresponding list of high ambient temperature countries was to be reviewed by TEAP with an eye to whether additional countries could be added to the list, noting that those countries already identified as high ambient temperature countries would remain on the high ambient temperature exemption list.
+Interested parties could participate in the review."); see also Informal Group on Exemptions nonrelated to HAT (2016) Proposed solutions on challenge 5: Exemptions, 37th OEWG of the Montreal Protocol (17 July 2016) ("To allow for exemptions, such as for essential uses and critical uses, in any HFC amendment.
 To consider mechanisms for such exemptions in 20XX including multi-year exemptions mechanisms.
 To provide information and guidance to the TEAP for its periodic review of sectors where exemptions may be required").

-THAT DEPLETE THE OZONE LAYER ON THE WORK OF ITS RESUMED THIRTY-SEVENTH MEETING, UNEP/OZL.Pro.WG.1/resumed.37/7, 5 ("With regard to challenge 3, the availability of alternatives including the issue of intellectual property rights, it was noted that the availability of alternatives was being addressed under other challenges and particularly in the context of exemptions.
+306 UNEP (2016) REPORT OF THE OPEN-ENDED WORKING GROUP OF THE PARTIES TO THE MONTREAL PROTOCOL ON SUBSTANCES THAT DEPLETE THE OZONE LAYER ON THE WORK OF ITS RESUMED THIRTY-SEVENTH MEETING, UNEP/OzL.Pro.WG.1/resumed.37/7, 5 ("With regard to challenge 3, the availability of alternatives including the issue of intellectual property rights, it was noted that the availability of alternatives was being addressed under other challenges and particularly in the context of exemptions.
 However, the contact group suggested specific language for the safety and flammability issues to address a barrier in international safety standards.
 That language can be found on the meeting portal under contact group.
-The contact group also agreed that the TEAP should conduct periodic reviews, the details of which can also be found on the contact group portal."); see also Informal discussions on Alternatives (2016) Informal consultations, 37th OEWG of the Montreal Protocol (16 July 2016) ("Parties recognize the importance of timely updating international standards for flammable low-GWP refrigerants including IEC60335-2-40 and support promoting actions that allow safe market introduction, as well as manufacturing, operation, maintenance and handling of zero-GWP or low-GWP refrigerant alternatives to HCFCs and HFCs.").
+The contact group portal."); see also Informal discussions on Alternatives (2016) Informal consultations, 37th OEWG of the Montreal Protocol (16 July 2016) ("Parties recognize the importance of timely updating international standards for flammable low-GWP refrigerants including IEC60335-2-40 and support promoting actions that allow safe market introduction, as well as manufacturing, operation, maintenance and handling of zero-GWP or low-GWP refrigerant alternatives to HCFCs and HFCs.").